Varun-syd/Backup_Script/README.md

 # Backup_Script
 # 🛡️ Bash Backup Script (Windows-Friendly)

 This script allows you to back up any file or directory with a timestamped `.tar.gz` archive, and logs each operation.
-Works with Git Bash + Windows Task Scheduler.
+Works with Git Bash + Windows Task Scheduler or Linux OS with cronjob.

 ## 📦 Features
 - Backs up any file or folder